 A spokesperson for the Rail Authority told The Epoch Times at the time that the decision to withdraw the lawsuit reflected the state’s view that the federal government “is not a reliable, constructive, or trustworthy partner in advancing high-speed rail in California.”

-The spokesperson added that federal requirements have “at times, hindered project delivery by adding cost and delays without adding value—creating inefficiencies, constraining innovation, and slowing construction.”
+The spokesperson said that federal requirements have “at times, hindered project delivery by adding cost and delays without adding value—creating inefficiencies, constraining innovation, and slowing construction.”

-California Transportation Secretary Toks Omishakin said the milestone shows the state is shifting “from planning to implementation.”
+California Transportation Secretary Toks Omishakin said in the Feb.
+3 statement that the recent milestone shows that the state is shifting “from planning to implementation.”

 Ian Choudri, CHSRA’s CEO, said the railhead facility is a “critical step” in the track-installation process and said procurements are underway for laying electrified track and systems.

-The press release said that over the past year, the Rail Authority has invited industry to bid on laying electrified track and systems, secured suppliers for long-welded rail, and begun acquiring key materials needed for installation.
+The statement said that over the past year, the CHSRA has invited industry to bid on laying electrified track and systems, secured suppliers for long-welded rail, and begun acquiring key materials needed for installation.
 It also said it’s working to attract investors.

 That effort was already underway before the Feb.
 3 announcement.
 Choudri said on Dec.
-19 that the Rail Authority launched a procurement process that “formalizes efforts to partner with private investors and developers, with the shared goal of delivering California’s transformational program faster, smarter, and more economically.”
+19 that the CHSRA started a procurement process that “formalizes efforts to partner with private investors and developers, with the shared goal of delivering California’s transformational program faster, smarter, and more economically.”

 The state also pointed to longer-term funding to support the next phase.
 The Feb.
-3 release said the state Legislature’s renewal of California’s Cap-and-Invest program secured an annual commitment of $1 billion through 2045.
+3 statement said the state Legislature’s renewal of California’s cap-and-invest program secured an annual commitment of $1 billion through 2045.

-The governor’s office said 171 miles are under design and construction from Merced to Bakersfield, with 119 miles under active construction, more than 80 miles of guideway finished, and 58 completed structures, such as bridges, overpasses, and viaducts.
+The governor’s office said 171 miles are under design and construction from Merced to Bakersfield, 119 miles are under active construction, more than 80 miles of guideway are finished, and 58 structures are complete, including bridges, overpasses, and viaducts.

-The federal government has designated nearly $7 billion in funds for the project, of which $2.6 billion has been spent so far, with the rest either unspent, tied up in litigation, or canceled.
+The federal government has designated nearly $7 billion in funds for the project, of which $2.6 billion has been spent so far.
+The rest is unspent, is tied up in litigation, or has been canceled.

 The Trump administration has said the authority had no viable plan to finish a large segment of the project in the Central Valley and has criticized the project as a “train to nowhere.”